RyanJMah/ece350-notes/memory/readme.md

 <br>

 2. Look in the TLB for the frame number
+   * If found in TLB, we're good.
+Just access the memory with the frame number we found.

 <br>

 3. If TLB miss, try to get the frame number from the page table in main memory
-   * If found, update the TLB using whatever eviction policy (e.g., LFU)
+   * If found in main memory, update the TLB using whatever eviction policy (e.g., LFU)

 <br>